osate/osate2/core/org.osate.help/html/plugins/ResourceBudgets.md

 > In case of nested application components with RAMActual or ROMActual property values, the actual value accounts for memory demands of that component only.
 In other words, contrary to the memory budget figures, the actual value does not represent a cumulative memory demand.

 ##Analyze Bound Bus Load##
-This analysis takes each bu instance and compares its bandwidth cpacity against the demands placed on the bus by connections that are bound directly to the bus, or indirectly via virtual bus bindings.
-The binding is exspressed by the **Actual_Connection_Binding** property.
+This analysis takes each bus instance and compares its bandwidth capacity against the demands placed on the bus by connections that are bound directly to the bus, or indirectly via virtual bus bindings.
+The binding is expressed by the **Actual_Connection_Binding** property.

 Both the processor allocation and memory allocation analysis are invoked through the **Analyze Bus Load** command, available through the toolbar or through the *Analysis* menu and the *Architecture* submenu.
 The results are reported in the *reports/Bandwidth* folder and as Eclipse Problem Markers that can be examined through the *Problems* view.